Mary J. Blige: 2014–2020: The London Sessions and Strength of a Woman

 In August 2016, Blige was recruited to perform the new theme song for the ABC Daytime talk show The View for its twentieth season titled "World's Gone Crazy" written by Diane Warren.
 A music video was also shot for the new theme song with co-hosts Whoopi Goldberg, Joy Behar, Candace Cameron Bure, Raven-Symoné, Paula Faris, Sara Haines, Sunny Hostin and Jedediah Bila.
 Blige also appeared on The View alongside Maxwell during its premiere week on September 9, 2016, to discuss their joint tour and theme song.
 On September 30, 2016, Blige premiered a new show, The 411, on Apple Music.
 On its debut episode, she interviewed Hillary Clinton.
 A trailer was released online with Blige singing a cover of Bruce Springsteen's "American Skin" to a bewildered Clinton.
 The exchange received mixed and negative reaction on social media.
 Two weeks later, a studio version, this time featuring a verse from American rapper Kendrick Lamar was released online.

-Following her highly publicized divorce from Kendu Issacs, Blige released two songs within October, "Thick of It" and "U + Me (Love Lesson)".
-On April 28, 2017, her thirteenth studio album, Strength of a Woman, was released.
+In October 2016, following her highly publicized divorce from Kendu Issacs, Blige released two songs: "Thick of It" and "U + Me (Love Lesson)".
+Her thirteenth studio album, Strength of a Woman, was released on April 28, 2017.
 It peaked at number three on the Billboard 200, number two on the Top R&B/Hip-Hop Albums chart and topped the R&B Albums chart.
 On July 12, 2018, Blige released the single "Only Love" on Republic Records, following her exit from Capitol Records.

 On April 16, 2019, Blige announced that she is co-headlining a North American summer tour with Nas titled The Royalty Tour.
 On May 8, Blige released the single "Thriving" featuring Nas.
 During an interview with Ebro Darden on Beats 1 for the premiere of "Thriving", Blige announced that her next studio album would be released before July.
-On June 23, at the BET Awards 2019, she was honored with the Lifetime Achievement Award for her extraordinary contributions to music industry.
+On June 23, at the 2019 BET Awards, she was honored with the Lifetime Achievement Award for her extraordinary contributions to the music industry.